6.9-magnitude earthquake strikes off Japan

 Earthquakes are common in Japan.
 The most recent was a 6.2 magnitude in late October near Kurayoshi, a city to the west of Osaka, which caused a handful of injuries.

-The epicenter of this latest earthquake was not far south of the 2011 quake that caused a devastating tsunami, damaged nuclear reactors at the Fukushima Daiichi plant and killed more than 15,000 people.
-The devastating earthquake and tsunami in Japan will rank among the costliest natural disasters on record.

-The 2011 quake moved Japan's coast 8 feet and shifted the Earth's axis, ranking among the costliest natural disasters on record.
+The epicenter of this latest earthquake was not far south of the 2011 quake, which was so severe it moved Japan's coast 8 feet and shifted the Earth's axis, ranking among the costliest natural disasters on record.

-Tokyo Electric Power Company Inc. said there had been no abnormalities or change in radiation levels at Fukushima Daiichi.
-A cooling pump system that temporarily stopped has resumed operation, a TEPCO spokesman told CNN.

-There is no tsunami threat to Hawaii as a result of the quake, the Honolulu Department of Emergency Management said.
+The devastating 2011 earthquake created huge waves towering as high as 40 meters high.